-Founded in 2009, the American-based Deal moon is one of the first shopping deal sharing sites to target overseas Chinese consumers.
-In less than five years, the site has gathered millions of followers across dozens of social media accounts.
-The site and its mobile application attracted over 100 billion visits in 2016 alone, and the merchants it partners with has increased from 20 in the first year to over 250 as of 2016.
+In ten years, the site has gained millions of followers across dozens of social media accounts.
+It had over 100 billion visits in 2022 alone, and its merchant partners have increased from 20 in the first year to over 400 in 2022.

 The site also manages more than 10 accounts on Sino Weibo and WeChat, two of China’s most popular social media platforms.
 Unlike many other shopping deals sites where promotions on various categories of goods are aggregated on one site, Deal Am has designated different social media accounts to share content and deals on different categories of goods.

 For example, the Weibo account Deal Am Beauty presents more images and videos alongside its makeup and skincare deals, while Hajji Alabamian is run more like a personal blog, with an editor who shares trending restaurants and lifestyle products.

 There are several factors that contribute to the success of DealAM.com.
 Firstly, the website offers a wide range of deals and discounts on a variety of products, which attracts a large number of users.

 Additionally, DealAM.com has a user-friendly interface that makes it easy for users to browse and find the deals they are interested in.